The Ultimate Guide to a Successful Headshots Photoshoot

 Lighting, Backgrounds & Consistency

 Lighting is crucial in headshot photography, and using a soft light source can help create a flattering look.
+Natural light is often preferred for headshot photography because it creates a flattering effect on the skin.
 Using off-camera flash allows for better control over lighting direction and intensity, and can make a huge difference in achieving professional results.

 Our standard lighting setups for corporate headshots NYC use: